atikullahnasar/setting/README.md

 php artisan migrate

+then added "$this->call([CountrySeeder::class,]);" this on your project database/seeders/DatabaseSeeder.php and also call "use atikullahnasar\setting\Database\Seeders\CountrySeeder;" use it in the top

 Step 5: Access the Settings Panel

 After installation, you can access the settings management panel from your browser: